hectorsector/azure-scratch/README.md

 ### Final step: destroy the Azure resources

 In a final step help the user/learner tear down the Azure resources we create throughout this course.
-This prevents any accidental charges in the even the user/learner is outside of their FREE tier usage.
+This prevents any accidental charges in the event the user/learner is outside of their FREE tier usage.

-Have the learner edit make the following changes to the `destroy-azure.yml` workflow.
+Have the learner edit and make the following changes to the `destroy-azure.yml` workflow.

 1. Move `destory-workflow.yml` into the `.github/workflows` folder
 2. Commit those changes to a branch named `destroy-env` and create a new pull request